Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 We shall continue to work under \ref {StandingThree}.
 Nevertheless the reader might notice that, up to \ref {MandatoryValues}, we need only assume the milder standing hypothesis that $\incl {B}{A}$ is an inclusion of C*-algebras, with $A$ abelian, its spectrum being denoted $X$.

-The purpose of this section is to conduct an in depth study of the uniqueness of extensions of pure states of $A$ to $B$.
+The purpose of this section is to conduct an in-depth study of the uniqueness of extensions of pure states of $A$ to $B$.
 The notions of free points and of smooth normalizers will spring from this study, and they will be revealed as central ingredients in our main results.